StevenTammen/bibledocs.org/content/shorter-topical-studies/some-christians-will-achieve-greater-eternal-rewards-than-others/_index.md

 <a href="/subject-index/#parables-parable-of-the-minas">Parables > Parable of the minas</a>
 {{< /subjects >}}

 While these two parables are not identical in all the particulars, they teach more or less the same thing.
-When interpreting a parable, an important first step is identifying exactly what things in the parable stand for.
+When interpreting a parable, an important first step is identifying exactly what things in the parable stand for/represent.
 With this in mind:

 - In both these parables, the master represents our Lord, Jesus Christ.
 - In both these parables, the servants represent believers.
 An exception is the servant who buries his money and is subsequently thrown into the darkness (see Matthew 25:30).
 This servant did not do anything with all that God had given him.
 As the Bible makes clear elsewhere, faith without works is dead (compare James 2:17).
 That means faith without works is not true faith at all.
 (As a sidenote, it is sometimes helpful to put this dead faith in scare quotes when discussing it, as this "faith" can otherwise get confused with actual faith).